spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/observation-management-procedure.html.md

 <summary markdown="1"><b>Determining Likelihood</b>
 </summary>

-#### Step 1: Define likelihood based on the below criteria and liklihood table
+#### Step 1: Define likelihood based on the below criteria and likelihood table

-At GitLab, observations will be rated based on the likelihood the observation has of recurring and/or the frequency that the control has seen observations.
+At GitLab, observations will be rated based on the likelihood the observation has recurring and/or the frequency that the control has seen observations.
 The criteria used to assess this likelihood can be found in the Likelihood Table below.
 Note that there are two different definitions for each likelihood rating level:

-- **Control Observation**: This criteria is utilized to rate observations identified as an output of control testing (e.g. where control testing performed internally by Internal Audit and/or Security Compliance has failed).
+- **Control Observation**: This criteria is utilized to rate observations identified as an output of control testing (e.g. where control testing performed internally by Security Compliance has failed).
 The assumption of the Likelihood Table is to consider observations individually rather than in aggregate (i.e if 2 similar observations occur against a single test of a sample of 25, the failure rate is 8% and would be scored a 3.
 The control does not need to be tested multiple times in the current year or prior 9 months with an observation each time to meet the requirement for a score of 3).
-- **Information System Risk (Tier 3)**: This criteria is utilized to score the likelihood of an information system being exploited (e.g. insufficient encyrption mechanisms for the storage of data within `[System Name]` result in the unintentional exposure/leakage of this information to the public).
+- **Information System Risk (Tier 3)**: This criteria is utilized to score the likelihood of an information system being exploited (e.g. insufficient encryption mechanisms for the storage of data within `[System Name]` result in the unintentional exposure/leakage of this information to the public).

 ##### Likelihood Table